tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 ### Javassist

 Javassist is another bytecode manipulation framework.
-I found it simpler due to higher level methods like addLocalVariable, insertBefore, insertAfter...
+I found it simpler due to higher level methods like `addLocalVariable`, `insertBefore`, `insertAfter`...

 Here is a version of the Agent used to output the elapsed time for executing the `run` method :